pavelstephan/pavelstephan-tcd1304_blackpill_firmware/README.md

 design, because it is unique but very powerful and precise for my use-case, and something others can probably improve further, which I welcome.

-Final housekeeping note: this readme any other readmes were written real-time while working through the project phases and so they have funtioned for me as both on-going code notes, but also, I hope, they provide detailed descriptions or the firmare and python archtectures, its elements, and some easy paths to modify, extend, or refine the re-usable pieces of the code (eg. the various
+Final housekeeping notes: this readme any other readmes were written real-time while working through the project phases and so they have funtioned for me as both on-going code notes, but also, I hope, they provide detailed descriptions or the firmare and python archtectures, its elements, and some easy paths to modify, extend, or refine the re-usable pieces of the code (eg. the various